juusoviita/blogsite/README.md

 # blogsite

 A microblogging site (Twitter clone) done using Django Rest Framework and React – including Material-UI.
+Will probably be deployed to Heroku, when done.

 Demo user account: